JacobGregor/JacobGregor.Github.io/class-reading/class-01.md

 - Revisit the new elements covered in this section. we will use them to replace the DIV element in future Hw assignments im sure of it..
 - Using these elements instead of the standard div is just cleaner and clearer code as opposed to a bunch of divs.

+## **HTML Chapter 18 - "Process & Design"**

+### **Key Concepts**
+Keep these in mind when designing your website:
+- Whos is the target audience for your website?
+  - Individuals vs. companies?
+- Why is this audience visiting your website?
+  - Goals & Motivations: Another way to conceptualize this is the "WHY".
+- What are you trying to acheive from visitors to your site?
+  - This is a bit ambiguous as visits can vary greatly, the concept here is to begin to understand the key reasons visits are occuring and the outcomes.
+- What information are we missing/need to present to visitors?
+  - From here we need to take what we learned from visitors and reasons for visits and make sure we are presenting the apporpriate information to our visitors.
+- How often are we getting recurring visits?
+  - Is our site generating repeated visits? are we generating unique visits?
+Here we can begin to understanmd how often we need to rotate information on our site.
+- **Site Maps**: We can take all of this information and begin to build our site maps.
+Similar to a brainstorming or a blueprint.
+We organize our sight with high level concepts of what information we will need and where.
+This is the 10k view of our website, just the overarching subjects we will be including.
+- **Wireframes**: Sketch of our website.
+We use wireframes to make sure all of the information we need to include on our website has a rough idea of spacing and location.
+We build this out to give us a visual reopresentation of our site map prior to building any code.
+- **Visual Hierarchy**: Size, Color, Style and Images.
+The point of visual hierarchy is to create visual contrast and attract the visitor to points of interest on your site you wish ti attract them to.

+### **Chapter Summary**
+1. Understand your target audience
+2. Plan out the core information needed on your site (Site Map)
+3. build a blueprint of your website to make sure all of the relevant information has a place that flows (Wireframe)
+4. Use the concepts of Visual Hierarchy & Groupiong to differentiate key information and attract visitors to popints of interest.

+## **JS Chapter 1 - "The ABC of Programming"**

+### **Key Concepts 1/a (Writing a script)**
+- **Script**: (Author pg.
+14)
+> "A script is a series of instructions that a computer can follow to achieve a goal".
+- 3 steps to script writing: Define, Design and Code.
+  - in order to write a script you must uderstand 2 key concepts.
+Vocabulary & Syntax.
+How do computers understand and how do they then take your content and follow those instructions.

+ ### **Key concepts 1/b (How do computers communicate)**
+- **Objects**: Like we place an object tag on physical things in our physical world we do the same with objects in the programming world.
+Think a Keyboard or a mouse, these are both objects. if they were in our code we could also tag these as objects for the code to hold in memory.
+  - **properties**: we can apply properties on our objects, like defining characteristics on real-world objects.
+These come in the form of names and values.
+- **Events**: Events are exactly how they sound, they are interactions with an object.
+They may change the properties of an object or trigger an event a function has been listening for and waiting to happen.
+- **Methods**: Methods are how we change the value of properties assigned to objects.
+Ex.
+This may increase or decrease a specified value assigned to an object at a given time.
+- Example of this process: Event (Book room) -> Interact with object (Hotel) -> Method called (makebooking()) -> Adjust object (Hotel) bookings property to reflect a new booking.

+### **Key Concepts 1/c (How to write a script for webpage)
+- How to use Objects & Methods: See final tick from 1/b for a simple action of calling a method.
+Essentiall we use an abject to call a method() with given parameters (....).
+- This section breaks down how to create a .js file, how to write an example method w/ if{} else{} and then how to embed the script into an HTML document.

+### **Chapter Summary**
+- We learned how to write a script and hopw to embed a script into our HTML code.
+- We learned abbout Objects, Events and Methods and how these 3 exist with eachother.
+- We saw examples of how to call a method() and how to embed our .js script into an HTML file.